On March 30, 1900, a fire started in the roof of the

 Columbia Theater on Monroe street in Chicago.
 In

-having fallen into the stores on the ground floor.
+having pancaked into the stores and theater on the

-rehearsal was in progress when the fire broke out.
+A rehearsal was in progress when the fire broke out.

 The few people in the building escaped.
 There were a

 One of those who escaped was the assistant

 Iroquois Theater and was the senior manager when the

 who would in four years be at the Iroquois Theater